CONEXPO-CON/AGG + IFPE 2023

 Lifting (Load) Moment | 26,800 tm |

-We are on the ranking podium.
-The 3rd place in the ranking of world’s largest cranes belongs to Mammoet PTC 200 DS.
+The fourth place in the ranking of world’s largest cranes belongs to Mammoet PTC 200 DS.
 The Dutch heavy lifting and transport-specialized company introduced the PTC 200 DS in 2011.
 The ring crane measures 246 m in its biggest configuration.
 It would be still taller than for example 4 Leaning Towers of Pisa placed atop each other (57 m each).
-The lifting capacity is also pretty astonishing – 3,500 tonnes.
-This generates a lifting moment of 200,000 tm!
-The first unit of the PTC 200 DS was shipped in 2011 from Antwerp in Belgium to Brazil.
-The first job was to assist at construction of an FPSO for the offshore petrochemical industry.

 Maximum Height | 246 m |